 - Sales commissions — Whether it be real estate, insurance, or even a car salesman they are all getting paid a commission.
 It’s not uncommon for the salesman to discount his or her own commission in order to make a sale.
 This is a trick I used to get $100 dollars off a used car at one point.

 - Interest Rates — The credit industry is fiercely competitive and if a lender views you as a good candidate for a loan or a credit card you can often negotiate the interest rate.
 At the very least credit card companies will often lower your interest rate by simply asking.

-- College Tuition — It’s not uncommon to negotiate the interest rates on student loans and some colleges offer discounts on multiple children attending.
+- College Tuition — It’s not uncommon to negotiate the interest rates on student loans and some colleges offer discounts for multiple children attending.